 27 September - Jefferson City to Hermann, 45 miles

-To avoid fretting too much about where to find lunch, we picked up lunch at Subway to carry with us.
+To avoid fretting too much about where to find lunch, once again we picked up lunch at Subway to carry with us.
 We returned to the Katy and headed toward Hermann.
 Along the way we encountered a large group of about 40 kids on a bike field trip.
 Along this stretch of the trail the restrooms were a bit more basic, most without running water with pit toilets.
 The trail was very rough between mileposts 139-134.
 We heard that when the trail was built some farmers were not happy and sabotaged some sections near their homes.
 We saw what looked like several old trail counters that didn't appear to be in working order.

 We checked into Captain Wohlt Inn in Hermann.
 There's a trail from the Katy to Hermann that includes a crossing of the Missouri.
-Most of the restaurants were closed on Tuesday's so we ended up a Wings A'Blazin' for a surprisingly good meal of grilled shrimp, fries and cole slaw.
+Most of the restaurants were closed on Tuesday's so we ended up at Wings A'Blazin' for a surprisingly good meal of grilled shrimp, fries and cole slaw.

 28 September - Hermann to Augusta, 39 miles

 After a good breakfast at the inn we did the usual, picked up lunch at Subway.
 Encountered a few folks riding back to the Katy from Hermann.
 Got the sense that the trail is a real economic boon to these small towns.
 At one point during the day we met a guy who was riding over 100 miles that day from Jefferson City to Black Walnut near the end of the trail.
-He was not looking like he was having second thoughts about the trip.
+He was looking like he was having second thoughts about the trip.

 29 September - Augusta to St. Charles, 27 miles